chrisnguyn/rosie/README.md

 ## HELP
 + Ping! - tests to see if Rosie is up and running.
 Responds with "Pong!" if so.
-+ !rosie - responds with all functionality and how to use each command.
++ !helpme - responds with all functionality and how to use each command.
 + !serverinvite - generates an invitation link to the server that expires in 10 minutes.
 + !rosieinvite - generates a link to invite Rosie to more Discord servers.